chuanqisun/htmaa-2025/src/posts/week-09/index.md

 }
 ```

+The 100ms timeout worked well for detecting when the user paused between rotation gestures.
+Each continuous rotation motion was now being counted as a single unit.

 ### Audio Synthesis

-- I started with playing the same tone for each note
+With the rotation detection working, it was time to add sound.
+I started with the simple approach of playing the same tone for each note, merging the audio playback code from earlier with the encoder logic:
-- I merged the previous code

 ```cpp
 #include "AudioTools.h"